 As any working parent knows, finding the right child care is a daunting task.
-That goes double for attachment parents.
+That goes double for attachment-style parents.
 We have spent countless hours holding our babies, wearing them, and sleeping next to them.
 We have nursed and rocked them for ages.
 We’ve researched diapers and baby-led weaning.
-We have set up yes environments.
 And now we are supposed to hand them over to someone else to care for?
 The thought of it makes giving birth sound easy.

 What is an au pair?

 The au pair program provides full-time live-in child care combined with cultural exchange.
 Your family gets a responsible and fun big sister or big brother figure to take care of your children and provide some light help around the house for 45 hours per week, and an 18-26 year old from another country gets the chance to experience life in another country.
 The au pair lives with you as a member of your family for one year.

 There are several au pair agencies that you can work with, including Cultural Care Au Pair, Au Pair in America, Great Au Pair, CHI Au Pair, and several more.
 When you sign up, you create a profile to describe your family, your lifestyle, your philosophies, and your values.
 You post pictures and give an overview of what life is like in your family.
 The au pairs also write up some information and post pictures of themselves and their lives.
 Much like online dating, families can browse au pair profiles.
 The agency can help match you or you can look for matches on your own.
 You can also narrow down your search based on criteria such as male or female au pairs, being a speaker of a particular language or from a certain country, being qualified to work with infants, having a driver’s license, and lots of other criteria.
 Once a potential match has been identified, families and au pairs typically do a Skype interview.
 From there, a match can be made or both parties can keep looking.